Idearium/developers/README.md

 This repository, where possible, provides editor configurations and linting along with a written style guide.

+- [.editorconfig](./.editorconfig) is an editor configuration file.
+See [editorconfig.org](http://editorconfig.org/) for more information, and download the appropriate plugin for your editor of choice.

 ## Languages

 Specific languages are covered as required.